 Senate approves cuts to NPR, PBS and foreign aid programs

-In a marathon "vote-a-rama" session that lasted into the small hours Thursday, senators introduced numerous amendments, before ultimately voting 51-to-48 to approve the package that includes cuts to foreign food and health programs.
+In a marathon "vote-a-rama" session, senators introduced numerous amendments before ultimately voting 51-48 to approve the package that includes cuts to foreign food and health programs.
 One senator, Minnesota's Tina Smith, was not present at the vote due to hospitalization.

-The senate's approval of the cuts tees up a final showdown in the House, which approved an earlier version last month.

 In a statement immediately after the vote, NPR CEO Katherine Maher said: "Nearly 3-in-4 Americans say they rely on their public radio stations for alerts and news for their public safety," adding, "We call on the House of Representatives to reject this elimination of public media funding, which directly harms their communities and constituents, and could very well place lives at risk."